alpas/alpasdev/src/main/resources/docs/configuration.md

 To change a core config, create a new config class that extends the core config and override the value(s) that you want to change.

-Let's say you want to change the default extension of your view templates from `.twig`, which is set in `dev.alpas.view.ViewConfig` class, to `.j2`.
+Let's say you want to change the default extension of your view templates from `.peb`, which is set in `dev.alpas.view.ViewConfig` class, to `.twig`.
 To do this first create a new class folder and override the value like so:

 <span class="line-numbers" data-start="5">